ivy-llc/ivy/docs/overview/design/building_blocks.rst

    :width: 75%

 This compilation is not restricted to just PyTorch.
-Let's take another example, but compile to Tensorflow, NumPy and JAX:
+Let's take another example, but compile to Tensorflow, NumPy, and JAX:

 +------------------------------------+
 |.. code-block:: python              |